 - We sketch business process diagrams on a whiteboard.

 These drawings are part of our human experience, and each one is a method of teaching ourselves or teaching others.

 None of us, however, consider those examples ‘art forms’- because they are not.
 But it is drawing.
 The line between art and ‘drawing as communication’ invokes fear, apologies, and requests for help from ‘the pros’.

 I say that it’s OK to draw! – And many other people- researchers and practitioners say this too!

 In a 2016 University of Waterloo study and in this 2018 follow up The Surprisingly Powerful Influence of Drawing on Memory, researchers led by Dr. Myra Fernandes propose that drawing improves memory by “promoting the integration of elaborative, pictorial, and motor codes- facilitating the creation of context-rich representation.”

-In comparison to other mnemonic techniques (memorization tools) like visualization, writing, and image tracing, the study definitively shows that drawing was the best option for memorizing words, textbook definitions, and individual pictures.
+In comparison to other memorization tools (mnemonic techniques) like visualization, writing, and image tracing, the study definitively shows that drawing was the best option for memorizing words, textbook definitions, and individual pictures.

-It comes down to how many loops of thinking, how many places in the brain, and how many input/output paths does it take to perform a mnemonic technique to ENCODE information into our brains.
+It comes down to how many loops of thinking, how many places in the brain, and how many input/output paths it takes to definitively ENCODE information into our brains.

 This profound finding illuminates the multi-encoding model.
-We can absorb information by simply listening, seeing images, or reading words.
-Drawing brings out a multi-modal reinforcement that forces our brain to use that input in a new way.
-Drawing involves the imagination and forces our brains to create a mental image in our brains.
+We can absorb information by simply listening, seeing images, or reading words, but drawing brings out a multi-modal reinforcement that forces our brain to use that input in a new way.
+Drawing involves the imagination and forces our brains to create a mental image of a subject or idea in our brains.